colonial-heritage/data-models/objects/rdf.md

-# Cultural Heritage Objects: RDF model
+# Cultural heritage objects: RDF model

+RDF model for describing a cultural heritage object (CHO).
+The model is a translation of the [conceptual model](./conceptual.md).
 The model uses [Linked Art](https://linked.art/model/object/) as foundation.

-## Status

-Draft

 ## Example